CGF-Softmax: A Cumulant-Based Softmax Reformulation for Efficient Inference under Homomorphic Encryption: Experimental Results

-We measure the execution time of softmax evaluation under HE.
+We also measure the execution time of softmax evaluation under HE.
 For this experiment, we set the input size to a $256 \times 256$ matrix with an input interval of $[-128,0]$, and all timings are measured using 8 CPU threads.
-Table~\ref{tab:basic_ops} reports the unit execution costs of basic homomorphic operations.
 As shown in Table~\ref{tab:softmax_runtime}, the observed latency reduction is primarily attributed to the reduced multiplicative depth, which reduces or eliminates the need for expensive bootstrapping, as well as the reduced number of polynomial approximation steps, which significantly lowers the number of $\mathsf{CMult}$ operations.

+Additionally, since \cgfsoftmax eliminates homomorphic division, it requires fewer homomorphic operations than the standard softmax, resulting in lower evaluation noise.
+In our empirical analysis, \cgfsoftmax achieves a total noise of $3.05 \times 10^{-10}$ at multiplicative depth 7, which is lower than that of the standard softmax formulation.
+This lower-noise behavior is particularly beneficial for applying it to deeper HE neural networks, where preserving the noise budget is critical.
+A detailed empirical comparison of the noise behavior is provided in Appendix~\ref{appx:noise_analysis}.